 Common problem #5: The crust is tough and not flaky.

 Armed with these solutions, you’re well on your way to baking a showstopper pie.
-Remember to have fun in the process – it’s all about practice!
+Speaking of showstoppers, it's fairy easy to add some pretty touches to your pie by creating Decorative Pie Crust Edges.
+Give them a try, and remember to have fun in the process – it’s all about practice!